- Report also shows latest statistics and information on Alzheimer’s prevalence, incidence, mortality and cost of care in California and nationally -

-- Deaths attributable to Alzheimer’s and dementia spike during COVID-19
+- Statewide deaths attributable to Alzheimer’s and dementia spike during COVID-19 -

 - Two-thirds of Black Americans (66%) believe it is harder for them to get excellent care for Alzheimer’s disease or other dementias.
 Likewise, 2 in 5 Native Americans (40%) and Hispanic Americans (39%) believe their own race or ethnicity makes it harder to get care, as do one-third of Asian Americans (34%).